benknight/resume/readme.md

 **Front-End Engineer at CouchSurfing**
 *San Francisco, CA (2011–2012)*
-Working in parallel with software development teams to provide the design for new product features, and leading the overall modernization of the application's front-end code.</dd>
+Proving the code and design for new product features, modernization of the front end, and A/B testing of significant user experience flows.

 **Web Developer at Perch Design Studio**
 *Portland, ME (2010–2011)*
-Taking beautiful designs and turning them into experiences that are fast, responsive, and fun.
+Taking beautiful designs and turning them into experiences that are fast, responsive, and fun, usually on WordPress.

 **Web Developer at Portland Webworks**
 *Portland, ME (2009)*